 Setting boundaries for children can seem unnecessary.
-Just adopt a “Go with the flow” attitude or make it up as you go along may seem easier.
+Just adopting a “Go with the flow” attitude or making it up as you go along may seem easier.
 But the truth is that kids need boundaries.
 (Psst – so do adults!).
 And that means that your children need boundaries.

-But before looking at the why and how, you need to understand what boundaries are.
+But before looking at the keys to setting boundaries for children, you need to understand what boundaries are.
 Other terms you may be more used to include rules, limits, guidelines, or expectations.
 They all mean the same thing: sharing with your children, no matter their ages, what type of behavior you will and will not accept from them.

 I taught elementary school for 16 years and did home daycare for 6 years before that.
-Plus, I raised and homeschooled (8 years – while doing daycare) our two sons.
+Plus, I raised and homeschooled our two sons for 8 years while doing home daycare.
 So I’m a little familiar with children’s need for and resistance to boundaries!
-My experience has led me to focus on three facets of boundaries for children: relationships, rules, and routines.
+My experience has led me to focus on three keys to setting boundaries for children: relationships, rules, and routines.

-Relationships: The Foundation of Effective Boundaries for Children
+Relationships: The Foundation of Effectively Setting Boundaries for Children

 It may seem strange to focus on relationships when talking to parents about setting boundaries for their children.
 But the truth is, in the busy-ness that is parenting, relationship-building can get sidelined.
 A strong parent-child relationship does not just happen; it is built day-by-day, moment-by-moment.